Find an Electrician Trade School Near You

 How to Become a Journeyman Electrician: A Quick Summary

 The path to becoming a journeyman electrician can vary a bit from state to state, especially when it comes to licensing requirements.
-That's why it's important to seek additional information from your state government or electrician schools in your area.
+That's why seeking additional information from your state government or electrician schools in your area is important.
 That said, here are the most common steps that you'll probably need to take:

 - Get your high school diploma, GED, or equivalency certification.